captjt/devproc/README.md

 ### Shell Completions

+**Homebrew users**: Completions are installed automatically!
+Just ensure your shell is configured to load Homebrew completions.

-Enable tab completion for commands and options:
+**Manual installation**: Enable tab completion for commands and options:

 ```bash
 # Bash (add to ~/.bashrc)